-If the past summer has proven anything it’s that when art and science are brought together amazing things will happen.
+If the past summer has proven anything it’s that when art and science are brought together the results can be nothing short of amazing.

 It was hard to know what to expect heading over towards Fenway Park around 7pm on October 10th.
 I knew that there would be light based installations but that was pretty much it.
 Turning onto Landsdowne Street the atmosphere was literally electric, filled with generators, lights and music making the air the air pulse with energy as you walked down the narrow street.
 It had a Wonderland meets Tron feel and despite how crowded it might have been there was surreal sense of calm and cathartic abandonment as we all wandered through the electric maze like Alice down the rabbit hole.